MerosCrypto/Meros/docs/Protocol/Merit.md

 If any scores happen to be 0, they are removed.
 If the sum of every score is less than 1000, the Merit Holder with the top score receives the difference between 1000 and the sum of the scores.
 A negative sigmoid which uses the Block’s difficulty for its x value produces a multiplier.
 Mints are then queued for each Merit Holder, in order, with an amount of `score * multiplier`.
 After 10 more Blocks, the mints are added to the Transactions.

 After Mints are decided, the Block's miner gets 1 Merit.
 If this is the miner's initial Merit, this is Unlocked Merit.
-If a Merit Holder loses all their Merit and then regains Merit, the regained Merit counts as "initial" Merit.
-If the new Merit Holder doesn't publish any Elements which get archived in a Block, for an entire Checkpoint period, not including the Checkpoint period in which they get their initial Merit, their Merit is locked.
+If a Merit Holder loses all their Merit and then regains Merit, the regained Merit counts as initial Merit.
+If a Merit Holder, whose Merit is unlocked, doesn't publish any Elements which get archived for an entire Checkpoint period, not including the Checkpoint period in which they gain their initial Merit, their Merit becomes locked.
 To restore their Merit to unlocked, a Merit Holder must get an Element archived in a Block.
 This turns their Merit into Pending Merit, and their Merit will be restored to Unlocked Merit after the next Checkpoint period.
 Pending Merit cannot be used on the Consensus DAG, but does contribute towards the amount of Unlocked Merit, and can be used on Checkpoints.
 After 52560 Blocks, Merit dies.
 It cannot be restored.
 This sets a hard cap on the total supply of Merit at 52560 Merit.

 The created Data happens after Block addition the rest of Block addition is completed, using an input of the genesis hash and the new Block's hash as its data.
 It gets no special status in how its verified/placed into Epochs/finalized.
 That said, it cannot compete with other Datas created from Block addition, and has no value in being broadcasted, as every node will create a Data with the same hash.
 The purpose of this is to make sure Merit Holders always have something to verify, which is important for two reasons: